Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-12-18-more-about-josm_hu.md

     Describe these objects by selecting from the Presets menu, as you did in the previous section.

 > Never edit the map outside of the area you have downloaded.
 You
 > can see the rectangular area you have downloaded has a solid background,
 > while the area you have not downloaded has diagonal pinstriped lines.
+> <br>

-![JOSM area downloaded][]
+> ![JOSM area downloaded][]

 Save Changes
 --------------